bsnape/git-fit/README.md

 # To Do:

 1. add timings
-3. improve general logic - especially git_health_check_command.rb
+3. improve general logic - especially git_fit_command.rb
 4. improve reporting - something better than ERB
 5. explore the use of Thor instead of OptionParser
 6. output number of commits - `git shortlog | grep -E '^[ ]+\w+' | wc -l` *or* `git log --pretty=format:'' | wc -l`